 The Lateral Vertebral Assessment (LVA), a low-dose x-ray examination of the spine to screen for vertebral fractures that is performed on the DEXA machine, may be recommended for older patients, especially if:

 - they have lost more than an inch of height.

 - have unexplained back pain.

-- if a DXA scan gives borderline readings.
+- if a DEXA scan gives borderline readings.

 How should I prepare?
 On the day of the exam you may eat normally.
 You should not take calcium supplements for at least 24 hours before your exam.

 You should wear loose, comfortable clothing, avoiding garments that have zippers, belts or buttons made of metal.
 Objects such as keys or wallets that would be in the area being scanned should be removed.

 You may be asked to remove some or all of your clothes and to wear a gown during the exam.
 You may also be asked to remove jewelry, dentures, eye glasses and any metal objects or clothing that might interfere with the x-ray images.

 Inform your physician if you recently had a barium examination or have been injected with a contrast material for a computed tomography (CT) scan or radioisotope scan.
 You may have to wait 10 to 14 days before undergoing a DEXA test.